What is SDMC?

-- Currently reside or have formerly resided in a residential program operated, licensed, approved, or funded by the Office for People With Developmental Disabilities (OPWDD), the Office of Mental Health (OMH), or the Office of Alcoholism and Substance Abuse Services (OASAS); or
+- Currently reside or have formerly resided in a residential program operated, licensed, approved, or funded by the Office for People With Developmental Disabilities (OPWDD), the Office of Mental Health (OMH), or the Office of Addiction Services and Supports (OASAS); or

 - Currently or previously receive(d) individual support, case management, family care or day programs approved or funded by OPWDD.